Through the Looking Glass: Good Shirt, eco-savvy clothing co.

 Good Shirt was borne out of a heartfelt desire to play a small but pro-active role in helping to reduce the amount of single use plastic choking the worlds oceans and landfills by diverting PET plastic into recycled fabrics for use in clothing & gear.
 The decision to take a "dyed in the wool" approach as an eco-minded brand shaping decisions from the company's core and reverberating outwards.

-A forward vision is to see Good Shirt's elevation from "Brand" to "Lovemark" through sustainable initiatives.
-This is not simply a marketing KPI, or some lofty ideal, it seems now sustainable practices are a fundamental requirement all companies need to adopt to guarantee a Happy, Healthy Planet Earth and occupants.
+Sustainable initiatives are not simply a marketing KPI, or some lofty ideal, it seems now sustainable practices are a fundamental requirement all companies (& individuals) need to adopt to guarantee a Happy, Healthy Planet Earth and occupants.

 In taking on the role of a guide/ guardian, Good Shirt looks to assist the heroes among us whom are navigating the roadblocks, actioning positive initiatives and making conscious decisions that are helping us realise a more sustainable life.
 Who knew that the humble tee shirt could have such aspirations?

 A small selection of visual stories designed to be used in the introduction of Good Shirt product to B2B clients or customers can be viewed below.
-Whilst videos made specifically for B2B clients differ from those made for the end user the through-line in both formats is consistent to the GS brand DNA.
+Whilst videos made specifically for B2B clients differ from those made for the end user the through-lines of both formats is consistent to the GS brand DNA.

 After recently taking part in a course on video storytelling more video stories are currently in the works.
 Stories told that seek to convey more of who we are, stories that engage with our tribe.
 In addition, we'll hear stories from our customers/ clients, talk of our shared values ....